openshift/hive/docs/hiveutil.md

  1. Select JSON for the key type.
  1. Download resulting JSON file and save to `~/.gcp/osServiceAccount.json`.

-Alternatively you can specify a GCP credentials file with `--creds-file` or the `GCP_SHARED_CREDENTIALS_FILE` environment variable.

 ```bash
 bin/hiveutil create-cluster --base-domain=mydomain.example.com --cloud=gcp mycluster
 ```

+NOTE: For deprovisioning a cluster, `hiveutil` will use creds from `~/.gcp/osServiceAccount.json` or the `GOOGLE_CREDENTIALS` environment variable (with the environment variable prefered).

 ### Other Commands